 And the constant churn of superintendents in Hartford has made it difficult for things to change.

 “Whereas, [the last superintendent] was interested in the feasibility and maybe would have continued thinking about it, new leadership comes on board and that might not be their focus right away,” said Mary-Beth Russo, the district’s English-learner coach.
 “When they realize what is needed, they are moving on to another position.”

 Cam Staples, who served as the House chairman of the legislature’s Education Committee during the last major overhaul of state laws surrounding English learners in 1999, said during a recent interview that he regrets not having put forward bolder legislation mandating bilingual instruction for all students from the time they start school.

 “This is unfiltered, having been out of politics now for a while, but I remember thinking at the time, if we could just pass something – one thing– I wish I could have mandated foreign-language instruction from kindergarten on,” said Staples.

 “If there is one thing we could do to promote educational achievement for all children, I think promoting bilingualism is something as a state we should do more of.
 It was a real frustration of mine and others – language acquisition is not a real priority in our schools.
 It strikes me as a missed opportunity.”

 Coming next week: Local educators say they prefer the dual language model but there are too many barriers to making it happen.
 We look at how other places have overcome them.
-Read the first story in this series here.
+Read The Mirror’s coverage of English learners here.

 The Mirror’s exploration of ways to close persistent gaps in educational achievement is supported in part by a grant from the Solutions Journalism Network and the Nellie Mae Foundation.
 View more of the projects they have funded here.
 The Connecticut Mirror retains sole editorial control over the content of this coverage.